-That’s a lot of value for starting at around $100.
-Installing a Ring Doorbell is done in three simple steps.
+That’s a lot of value for something that starts at around $100.
+Installing a Ring Video Doorbell is done in three simple steps.
 The project takes just minutes.

 4. Install kitchen utility hooks

-Get all those kitchen tools — the big spoons, spatulas and wisks — off the counter or out of crowded drawers with easy-to-install kitchen utility hooks.
+Get all those kitchen tools — the big spoons, spatulas and whisks — off the counter or out of crowded drawers with easy-to-install kitchen utility hooks.

 You can even hang dish towels and potholders from these clever hooks.
-And talks about ingenious, slide recipes into plastic sleeves (the kind in three-ring binders) and hang the one you’re using from a hook for easy viewing.
+And talk about smart: Slide recipes into plastic sleeves (the kind in three-ring binders) and hang the one you’re using from a hook for easy viewing.